RebeccaVandeWater/fs-journal/notes/05-javascript.md

 - This parameter can be provided in the html onclick = selectnumber(1)

+- Only provide primitive objects in the parameter as an argument, not objects or arrays (reference items)

 #NOTE - Running Functions

 - **onclick** in html you will write the run argument with the function's name inside it.